 Rhinoplasty Consultation with Dr. Westreich, NYC

 Our consultation process is thorough and sometimes requires more than one visit.
 Consultations are typically about 45 minutes in length.
 Patients routinely arrive and fill our medical forms and then meet with the patient coordinator to discuss their goals.
 Photographs are taken, which are then used to generate a potential imaging result for you (imaging is not performed for all types of plastic surgery consultations).
 All imaging in our practice is done by Dr. Westreich.
 While imaging is only an approximation of your surgical result, Dr. Westreich feels that it is more exact if based on a specific surgical plan, which has to be created by the surgeon, not his or her staff.
 After the imaging is complete, Dr. Westreich will speak to you and confirm what you are looking to accomplish with the surgery and then perform a medical exam.
+Dr. Westreich delivers some of the best rhinoplasty and septoplasty NYC has to offer.

 Imaging is presented as a tool for the surgeon and patient to agree upon the direction of the surgery and can be refined during the consultation.
 Alternatives may be presented to you when medically indicated (partial versus full rhinoplasty, chin implants, skin treatments rather than surgery, fillers, lasers, etc.) and possible surgical outcomes will be discussed.
 Patients should expect to leave their consultation with a solid idea of projected outcome, cost, potential risk, and scheduling possibilities.
 In fact, most patients schedule their procedure after their first appointment in our practice.
 Patients with multiple procedures, complicated surgical plans, or those having difficulty deciding on their goals may be asked to return for a second consultation.